davidmedev222/ecommerce-jordan-react/README.md

 -   _user status_
 -   _panel logout option_
 -   _login with email_
+-   _protected paths for login and register_

 ---

 # **Updates in progress**

 -   _user panel options_
--   _protected paths for login and register_
+-   _item visualization in checkout_
+-   _login with Github, Facebook, Google_